 "A Senior Center is a community focal point where older persons as individuals or in groups come together for services and activities which enhance their dignity,support their independence and encourage their involvement in and with the community.
 As part of a comprehensive community strategy to meet the needs of older persons, Senior Center programs take place within and emanate from a facility.
 These programs consist of a variety of services and activities in such areas as education, creative arts, recreation, advocacy, leadership development, employment, health, nutrition, social work and other supportive services.
 The center also serves as a community resource for training professional and lay leadership and for developing new approaches to aging problems." -- Quoted from The Older Americans Act

 Social work services are provided by the Senior Center's licensed Social Workers to assist, and preserve the independence and dignity of seniors.
-Services offered include Outreach, Financial Management (including Tax Credit Assistance), Aging Well Programs, Counseling, Homemaking, and Supportive Services for Alzheimer's families and Case Management for those with multiple needs.
+Services offered include Outreach, Medicare and Medicaid assistance, Homemaking and Case Management for those with multiple needs.

 Information and referral services are offered to area Citizens who would like to learn more about either Center programs or services of other agencies.

-Education programs are offered through mini workshops on related areas of Health, Financial Management, Legal Issues, as well as current events that would be of interest to seniors.
+Education programs are offered through mini workshops on related areas of Health, Fall Prevention and other current events that would be of interest to seniors.

 The foot care clinic is available with professional services provided by local Health Care agencies, is offered at the Center once a month.
 This clinic is by appointment only.
 The clinic offers a relaxing foot soak, general foot inspection, toe nail clipping and tips on general foot care.